Heismanish/snapchat/README.md

   try {
     // fetch the image and convert it to a blob const blob = await fetch(imgUrl).then((resolve) => resolve.blob());
-    // from the blob the url of the image is generated const dataUrl = await readFileAsDataURL(blob);
+    // from blob, the url of the image is generated const dataUrl = await readFileAsDataURL(blob);
     // message is sent as an image await sendMessageAction(id, dataUrl, "image");